-In this article you will learn the '5 signs of emotional abuse that can't be ignored.'
+Learn the 5 signs of emotional abuse that can't be ignored

 Emotional abuse comes in many forms, including psychological, mental, financial, spiritual, and sexual.

-Verbal abuse.
-The abuser’s use of hurtful words to breakdown any resistance to his or her control.
+The abuser’s use of hurtful words breaks down any resistance to his or her control.

 Financial abuse includes making unilateral financial decisions.